rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

 ### Building Standalone Executables

-This repo produces a `rabbitmqctl` executable which can be used as different tools by copying or symlinking it with different names.
+This repo produces a `rabbitmqctl` executable which can be used as different tools (`rabbitmq-plugins`, `rabbitmq-diagnostics`) by copying or symlinking it with different names.

-Currently `rabbitmq-plugins` and `rabbitmq-diagnostics` tools are supported.
+Depending on the name, a different set of commands will be loaded and available, including for `--help`.

 To generate the executable, run